ESR meter: Other uses of ESR meters

 An ESR meter is more accurately described as a pulsed or high-frequency AC milliohmmeter (depending upon type), and it can be used to measure any low resistance.
 An ESR meter with no back-to-back protective diodes across its input can measure the internal resistance of batteries (many batteries end their useful life largely due to increased internal resistance, rather than low EMF).
 Depending upon the exact circuit used, an ESR meter may also be used to measure the contact resistance of switches, the resistance of sections of printed circuit (PCB) track, etc.

-While there are specialised instruments to detect short-circuits between adjacent PCB tracks, an ESR meter is useful because it can measure low resistances while injecting a voltage too low to confuse readings by switching on semiconductor junctions in the circuit.
-An ESR meter can be used to find short-circuits, even finding which of a group of capacitors or transistors connected in parallel by printed circuit tracks or wires is short-circuited.
-Many conventional ohmmeters and multimeters are not usable for very low resistances, and those that are often use too high a voltage, risking damage to the circuit being tested.
+While there are specialised instruments to detect short circuits between adjacent PCB tracks, an ESR meter is useful because it can measure low resistances while injecting a voltage too low to confuse readings by switching on semiconductor junctions in the circuit.
+An ESR meter can be used to find short circuits, even finding which of a group of capacitors or transistors connected in parallel by printed circuit tracks or wires is short-circuited.
+Many conventional ohmmeters and multimeters are not usable for very low resistances, and those capable of measuring low resistance typically use a voltage high enough to switch on semiconductor junctions, falsifying resistance readings.

 Tweezer probes are useful when test points are closely spaced, such as in equipment made with surface mount technology.
 The tweezer probes can be held in one hand, leaving the other hand free to steady or manipulate the equipment being tested.